zack-bitcoin/amoveo/docs/design/programmable_state_channels.md

 These are some common misconceptions about programmable state channels:

 * "Smart contracts in channels can only have 2 participants."
 This is false.
 We can use hashlocking to connect multiple channels together, this way more than 2 people can participate in a smart contract.
 [This was invented for cross chain atomic swaps.](https://en.bitcoin.it/wiki/Atomic_cross-chain_trading)
-* "channel smart contracts are vulnerable to front running or the free-option problem."
+* "channel smart contracts are vulnerable to front running, or the free-option problem."
 This is false.
 [There is an off-chain mechanism that can be used to protect participants.](limit_order_in_channel.md)
-* "State channels are useful even if they are not programmable".
-[This is false](state_channel_without_off_chain_market.md) State channels need to be at least programmable enough to build off-chain markets, otherwise they are no more valuable than payment channels.
-This is why "State channel" should mean "programmable state channel", there is no reason to build non-programmable state channels.
+* "State channels are useful even without off-chain markets".
+[This is false](state_channel_without_off_chain_market.md) State channels need off-chain markets, otherwise they are no more valuable than payment channels.
+Without markets, any contract inside of a state-channel will either be vulnerable to arbitrage, or front-running.
 * "State channels can be used to hold multiple currencies".
-[This is false](why_not_channels_with_multiple_currencies.md)
+[This is possible, but it gets rid of most of the benefits of having a channel.](why_not_channels_with_multiple_currencies.md)
+Any time you want to change the amount of any currency in a channel, you need to do an on-chain transaction.
+Having to do so much on-chain reduces the utility of channels.

 [Discuss this on Reddit](https://www.reddit.com/r/Amoveo/comments/73hdf7/programmable_state_channels_explained/)